-“People who are angry, hostile or depressed tend to have greater risk of coronary disease and coronary events,” says Dr. Franklin.
-“A classic study showed, if you get an angry situation where you’re upset with someone and you’re in their face, your likelihood of experiencing a heart attack in the next hour is increased two to three fold.”
+“People who are angry, hostile or depressed tend to have a greater risk of coronary disease and coronary events,” says Dr. Franklin.
+“A classic study showed if you get an angry situation where you’re upset with someone and you’re in their face, your likelihood of experiencing a heart attack in the next hour is increased two to three fold.”

 You Consume Too Much Salt